 interp The Jacobian is derived from existing data, by an interpolation of existing data.
 This achieved by interpolating pencil beam data to a shifted zenith angle grid.
-This will involve some extrapolation of the data, and this aspect should be considered when selecting mblock_za_grid.
+This will involve some extrapolation of the data, and this aspect should be considered when selecting the zenith angles in mblock_dlos_grid.
 The average of a positive and negative shift is determined.
-The shift to apply (dza) should be smaller than the minimum spacing of mblock_za_grid for accurate results.
+The shift to apply (dza) should be smaller than the minimum spacing of the zenith angles inmblock_dlos_grid for accurate results.
 As interpolation is a relative fast operation and a "double-sided" disturbance is used, this option should in general be preferred.

-16.8 Sensor frequencies
+16.10 Sensor frequencies